bbc/simorgh/src/app/hooks/useImageColour/README.md

 The hook accepts a second, optional argument.
 This argument can contain various configuration options:

-- `contrastColour` - A hexidecimal colour string, eg `"#ff0005"` or RGB array, eg `[255, 0, 5]`.
-If provided, each colour in the `colours` array returned from the hook will include a `contrast` number that compares the contrast of the generated colour to this `contrastColour`.
-This calculation uses the process described here: https://www.w3.org/TR/WCAG20-TECHS/G17.html
+- `contrastColour` - A hexidecimal colour string, eg `"#ff0005"`.
+If provided, this colour will be used in the assessment of contrast requirements, as described below```
 - `minimumContrast` - An integer that filters the returned colours to only those that meet this minimum contrast ratio value.
 Colours will be compared against the `constrastColour` above.
 If `contrastColour` is not provided, white (`#fff`) will be used.
 - `fallbackColour` - A hexidecimal colour string, eg `"#ff0005"` or RGB array, eg `[255, 0, 5]`.
 This will be returned when the hook is first loading, when it has encountered an error, when `disabled` is set to true, or when it was unable to find any colours that match the `minimumContrast` value.